tensorturtle/classy-sort-yolov5/README.md

 ## License

 ClassySORT is released under the GPL License version 3 to promote the open use of the tracker and future improvements.
-This means that code from this repository cannot be used for closed source distributions, and you must license any derived code as GPL3 as well.
+Among other things, this means that code from this repository cannot be used for closed source distributions, and you must license any derived code as GPL3 as well.